swjnch/SQL_Projects/Data Mart/README.md

 1. Data cleaning and manipulation that involved generating new columns from existing columns, null values replacement and grouping data.
 2. Usage of aggregation functions like SUM(), COUNT() with GROUP BY.
+3. Utilizing SUM(SUM()) OVER(PARTITION BY ) to aggreagte data by column
-3. Analyzing the impact(in this case growth of sales) of a certain action before and after implementation.
+4. Analyzing the impact(in this case growth of sales) of a certain action before and after implementation